 The Webster Police Department also conducts specialized patrols on Webster Lake.

-The Patrol Division is overseen by the Operations Lieutenant.
+The Patrol Division is overseen by the Deputy Chief of Operations.
 Patrol supervisors are assigned to each shift, with generally a sergeant being the commanding officer.
 The Webster Police Department has four sergeants directly responsible for the officers on their shift as well as the enforcement of department procedures.
-The Lieutenant and Sergeants are listed below:
+The Deputy Chief and Sergeants are listed below: